Sam M. Fleming: Philanthropy

 Fleming served on the board of trust of his alma mater, Vanderbilt University, from 1952 to 2000, and as its chairman from 1975 to 1981.
 He was named the Trustee of the Year for Private Universities Award from the Association of Governing Boards of Universities and Colleges in 1983.
 He served on the boards of trustees of Meharry Medical College, Battle Ground Academy, the Harpeth Hall School and The Ensworth School.
 He also served on the boards of directors of the Nashville Chapter of Junior Achievement, Youth Incorporated, the United Givers Fund and Community Chest as well as on the executive council of the Boy Scouts of America.
 He served as a deacon and elder of First Presbyterian Church.
 He was the treasurer of the Tennessee Historical Society and member of the Tennessee Historical Commission and State of Tennessee Civil War Centennial Commission.

 He played golf with President Dwight Eisenhower (1890–1969) and later supported President Lyndon Johnson (1908–1973).

 Personal life and death

 Fleming was first married to Josephine Cliffe Fleming.
-They had a son, Daniel Milton Fleming.
-He remarried to Valerie (Ellis) Fleming.
-They had a daughter, Joanne Fleming Hayes, who serves on the Board of Trust of Vanderbilt University.
+They had a son, Daniel Milton Fleming, and a daughter,Joanne Cliffe Fleming Hayes, who serves on the Board of Trust of Vanderbilt University.
+He remarried to Valerie (Ellis) Fleming in 1983.

 Fleming died of pneumonia in 2000 at the Vanderbilt University Hospital in Nashville.
 His funeral took place at the First Presbyterian Church in Nashville.